bertman12/WC3-W3TS-utils/readme.md

 ## Notes

 Built to be simple and compatible with W3TS v3.x and Warcraft III modding workflows.
 Adjust imports when integrating directly into your map project.
+This library was created for learning purposes and for personal utility of having a centralized location for my utility functions.
+There is still work to be done for organization and arguments once I get around to it.